craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 We found these cultists, mere aspects of people at this point, shadow for a form.
 They hold flames of Darkness, and chant about "One Must Die to Appease the Dark Lord".

-As we start getting rid of some of them, they chant about Lorgath, the Betrayer
+As we start getting rid of some of them, they chant about Lorgath, the Betrayer and a big guy comes with the bones.
+"Lorgath, Bring Death so that we May Be Worthy"